MikeEbbe/gender-bias-dashboard/README.md

 If you use this dashboard in your research, please cite the associated unpublished thesis:

->[Ebbe, M.](https://www.linkedin.com/in/mike-ebbe/) (2024). *Examining the Impact of an ?Interactive Dashboard on the Awareness of Gender Bias.* Unpublished master's thesis, HU University of Applied Sciences
+>[Ebbe, M.](https://www.linkedin.com/in/mike-ebbe/) (2024). *Examining the Impact of an Interactive Dashboard on the Awareness of Gender Bias.* Unpublished master's thesis, HU University of Applied Sciences

 ## About Me